keyuraval/linktree-ft/README.md

 git clone https://github.com/keyuraval/linktree-ft.git
 ```

-Once downloaded, open the terminal in the project directory, and install dependencies with:
+Once downloaded, open the terminal in the project directory, and install dependencies with

 ```
 npm install